Clint Eastwood (song): Recording

 Demo versions of "Clint Eastwood" were originally recorded by Damon Albarn on a four-track using a drum machine and guitar.
 A re-recording similar to these demos was recorded into Logic for use as a backing track.
-The strings featured in the song are from a string machine, the Solina String Ensemble.
 According to engineer, Jason Cox, "Damon gave us the OK to set fire to it on stage, but we said 'No, you can't set fire to that!
 It's a classic!'", and it ended up being used on the song as well as some other tracks on the album.
-The drums are provided by a drum machine and the main instrument used in the song is the melodica, which Albarn used to make the basic track as well.
+The drums are provided by a drum machine.
+Multiple keyboards were used including the Moog Rogue and Roland JV for bass parts, a piano, and the Solina String Ensemble for string sounds.
+The main instrument used in the song is the melodica, which Albarn used to make the basic track as well.
 The instrumental beat originated from the first preset of the Omnichord, an electronic instrument.

 Rapper Del the Funky Homosapien was brought onto the track at the last minute.
 The rap verses had originally been recorded by British group Phi Life Cypher, but producer Dan the Automator asked Del to quickly record his own verses for the song during a recording session for the 2000 album Deltron 3030 which he was recording with Del and the group Deltron 3030 at the same time.
 Del then wrote and recorded his verses in 30 minutes, utilizing the book How to Write a Hit Song gifted to him by his mother.
 Del later said that he was completely unaware of the song's release on the album Gorillaz and its success until people he personally knew began telling him that it was being played all over the radio.

 Of the song's title, Albarn explained during a Reddit Ask Me Anything: "We were recording in Jamaica and listening to a lot of dancehall music and we imagined a cool moniker to have would be Clint Eastwood.
 Also I'm a great fan of the actor and of Sergio Leone and Ennio Morricone".